-Appearance: G. garricki are medium-sized whaler sharks with the following key characteristics (based on Compagno et al., 2008):
+Appearance: Northern river sharks are medium-sized whaler sharks with the following key characteristics (based on Compagno et al., 2008; Last & Stevens, 2009):

-- Precaudal pit a narrow longitudinal or triangular depression (not crescent as in most carcharhinids); - Second dorsal fin tall, height 57-66% of first dorsal-fin height; - Snout short, broadly rounded in dorsoventral view, very bluntly pointed, somewhat flattened in lateral view (less flattened and less bluntly pointed in Glyphis); - No interdorsal or predorsal ridges; - Upper teeth broadly triangular, blade-like teeth; - Lower teeth narrow, tall, slender with anterior few teeth with cutting edges confined to spear-like (hastate) tips.
-Small specimens often without hastate teeth; - First dorsal fin not falcate and with a nearly straight upper posterior margin; - Very short lower labial furrows, length 7.1-11.0 in nostril width; - Fewer vertebrae than Glyphis glyphis: total vertebrae 137-151 (vs. 213-222 in Glyphis glyphis); pre-caudal vertebrae 73-83 (vs. 123-124 in Glyphis glyphis); - 'B' ratio (length/width of the penultimate monospondylous vertebrae) 91-97 (vs. 51- 60 in Glyphis glyphis); - More teeth than Glyphis glyphis: tooth counts in upper jaw 31-34 vs. 26-29 in Glyphis glyphis; lower jaw 30-35 vs. 27-29 in Glyphis glyphis); - Slate greyish in colour dorsally and abruptly white below; - Eye very small 0.7-1.1% TL, 23-31 times in head length (Compagno et al., 2008); and - Waterline (line formed by junction of light and dark tonal areas) extending well below eye and dark areas visible on head in ventral view (vs. extending just below eyes and dark tonal area not visible on head in ventral view).
+- Precaudal pit a narrow longitudinal or triangular depression (not crescent as in most carcharhinids); - Second dorsal fin tall, height 58-66% of first dorsal-fin height; - Snout elongate, broadly rounded in dorsoventral view, very bluntly pointed, somewhat flattened in lateral view (less flattened but more bluntly pointed than in speartooth sharks); - No interdorsal or predorsal ridges; - Upper teeth broadly triangular, blade-like teeth; - Lower teeth narrow, tall, slender with anterior few teeth with cutting edges confined to spear-like (hastate) tips.
+Small specimens often without hastate teeth; - First dorsal fin not falcate and with a nearly straight upper posterior margin; - Very short lower labial furrows, length 7.1-11.0 in nostril width; - Fewer vertebrae than speartooth sharks: total vertebrae 137-151 (vs. 213-222 in speartooth sharks); pre-caudal vertebrae 73-83 (vs. 123-124 in speartooth sharks); - 'B' ratio (length/width of the penultimate monospondylous vertebrae) 91-97 (vs. 51-60 in speartooth sharks); - More teeth than speartooth sharks: tooth counts in upper jaw 31-34 vs. 26-29 in speartooth sharks; lower jaw 30-35 vs. 27-29 in speartooth sharks; - Slate greyish in colour dorsally and abruptly white below; - Eye very small 0.7-1.1% TL, 23-31 times in head length (Compagno et al., 2008); and - Waterline (line formed by junction of light and dark tonal areas) extending well below eye and dark areas visible on head in ventral view (vs. extending just below eyes and dark tonal area not visible on head in ventral view).

-Maximum size: Maximum recorded size is 251 cm for females and 144 cm for males.
+Maximum size: Maximum recorded size is 251 cm for females and 144 cm for males (Pillans et al., 2009).

 Growth rates: Size at birth for this species is approximately 55 cm based on the few juveniles that have been recorded.
-A 131 cm northern river shark captured in the Adelaide River by Tanaka (1991) was estimated to be 4 years old according to the number of rings on the vertebral centra.
+A 131 cm northern river shark captured in the Adelaide River by Tanaka (1991) was estimated to be four years old according to the number of rings on the vertebral centra.